tony-aw/tinycodet/README.md

   operator, `%:=%`, to solve precedence issues.
 Renamed `alias %source module <-% list(file=...)` to
   `alias %source from% list(file=...)`.
 Edited the documentation a bit.
+- 20 June 2023: Extended the Read-Me more.

 FUTURE PLANS: